A Yang-Mills Type Gauge Theory of Gravity and the Dark Matter Problem: A Yang-Mills type gauge theory of gravity

 \section{A Yang-Mills type gauge theory of gravity}

 There, by now, exist many modifications to Einstein's General Theory of Relativity so as to tackle gravity.
-Given the great success of the Yang-Mills way of describing the electroweak and the strong interactions, we believe that the Yang-Mills way could also be a good approach to describe the gravitational interaction.
+Given the great success of the Yang-Mills gauge principle in describing the electroweak and strong interactions, it is compelling to apply the same fundamental symmetry principle to the gravitational interaction.
+As rigorously derived in our foundational work \cite{ref:5} based on the Erlangen Program and the local $GL(4, R)$ affine symmetry, the Yang-Mills type of action that describes gravitation in the presence of a non-dynamical background world metric is given by: